Quantum-Integration-Laboratory/qil_spin_Hamiltonian/README.md

 print(ground.H.shape)

 ```
-### Import Paramaters
+### Import Parameters
-Paramaters can also be imported using a set of paramater stored in a YAML, this basically runs through the above depending on what values are in the file.
+Parameters can also be imported using a set of parameters stored in a YAML, this basically runs through the above depending on what values are in the file.

 > [!CAUTION]
 > In order to implement easy conversion and matrix operations, the `eval()` function is called on most passed inputs.
 Do not run this on files without first checking they aren't doing something weird.

-We will use the [Pr_YSO.yml](./ion_params/Pr_YSO.yml), file that contains the same paramaters.
+We will use the [Pr_YSO.yml](./ion_params/Pr_YSO.yml), a file that contains the same parameters.
 The spin values can be overridden on the import for ease of including multiple isotopes.
 ```python
 #Much simpler
 groundI=spin.hamilFromYAML('./ion_params/Pr_YSO.yml')